Languages

 At Hemlington Hall Academy, our children learn to speak French as a further way to learn about another country and another culture.
 Children are equipped to express their ideas and thoughts in another language through practical and engaging lessons, which including speaking, reading and writing new words, phrases and sentences.

-Ten things to celebrate about Languages at Hemlington Hall Academy are:
+Our Modern Foreign Languages Curriculum at Hemlington Hall Academy

 Key Stage 2